awsdocs/aws-iot-docs/developerguide/elasticsearch-rule-action.md

 When you create an AWS IoT rule with this action, you must specify the following information:

 `endpoint`
-The endpoint of your Amazon OpenSearch Service domain\.
+The endpoint of your service domain\.
 Supports [substitution templates](iot-substitution-templates.md): API and AWS CLI only

 `index`